 To their credit, Pepperstone has demonstrated they are aware of the issue around negative balance protection and designed some kind of framework to try to manage it but there is still a risk to measure and manage.

 The research and learning resources are plentiful and useful.
-As expected there is an emphasis on forex markets but they are set out to cater for more advanced as well as novice traders.
-The regulatory framework is also up there with the best in the sector.
+As expected, there is an emphasis on forex markets but they are set out to cater for more advanced as well as novice traders.
+Being regulated by 7 regulations – among which the Tier 1 – ASIC and FCA means the regulatory framework is also up there with the best in the sector.

 Pepperstone will continue to attract clients because they aim to be ‘best in class’ in terms of trade execution.
 Earlier in this Pepperstone review, we mentioned that when outlining their approach to execution this broker uses terminology that others don’t.